 [Last updated Feb 2021]

-The UK RAF began using Reaper drones in Afghanistan in October 2007 with the first British drone strike taking place at the end of May 2008.
+The RAF began using MQ-9 Reaper drones in Afghanistan in October 2007 with the first British drone strike taking place at the end of May 2008.
 While the drones themselves are located overseas, they are operated by RAF air crew from Creech Air Force Base in Nevada and, from April 2013, RAF Waddington in Lincolnshire.

 After a UK Reaper crashed in April 2008, additional Reapers were purchased bringing the number first up to five, and then, in July 2014, to ten.
 All British Reaper drones were withdrawn from Afghanistan by the end of 2014

 In October 2014, RAF Reaper drones were deployed for operations against ISIS in Iraq.
 In August 2015, a British Reaper targeted and killed Cardiff-born Reyaad Khan near Raqqa, in Syria.
 In December 2015, after a parliamentary vote, use of force against ISIS was extended to Syria.
 While the UK will not officially confirm where UK Reapers on operations in Iraq and Syria are based, it is believed to be Ali Al Salem air base in Kuwait.

 In January 2019, the MoD confirmed that one British Reaper was in the US for decommissioning as it had reached the end of its life, reducing the UK’s Reaper fleet to nine.

 Since 2019, UK Reapers are also undertaking military operations outside of Operation Shader (the UK’s operation against ISIS in Iraq and Syria) but the government is refusing to disclose what the purpose of these sorties is or where they are taking place.